What is your most memorable wedding?

 What about your business are you most proud of?

 After only working in the wedding industry for just under 11 month I achieved the title of South Central Wedding Cake Designer/Maker of the year in The 2019 Wedding Industry Awards.
-That was definitely my proudest moment!
+Twelve months later I went on to win the title of South Central Wedding Cake Designer/Maker of the year in The 2020 Wedding Industry Awards for a 2nd year running!
+These are definitely my proudest moments!

 What is your No. 1 wedding planning tip for couples?